Neppington/Neppington.github.io/README.md

     * Refer to [More Resources](#more-resources) for a relatively simple, online Markdown editor to use.

 ## Setup Process
+This tutorial assumes that you have not made previous repositories (Git's encompassing your project and its history), and prefaces each step with some relevant insight from Etter's software documentation principles.
+That said, why are we using GitHub Pages
+### Creating your first repository

+### Setting up your repository
+###
 ### More Resources
 * [A quick Markdown tutorial](https://markdowntutorial.com)
 * [Markdown Live Preview, a simple, online Markdown Editor](https://markdownlivepreview.com/)